dreieinhalb/dokuwiki-plugin-plainsaml/README.md

 ### plainsaml ###

 1. Download this plugin for example with the help of the extension manager of DokuWiki ([URL](https://github.com/dreieinhalb/dokuwiki-plugin-plainsaml/zipball/master)).
-2. Set configuration options for plainsaml with config manager of DokuWiki (options are descriped there).
+2. Set configuration options for plainsaml with configuration manager of DokuWiki (options are descriped there).
 3. Change DokuWiki's config option `authtype` to `plainsaml`.